hbctraining/Training-modules/IntroR_ggplot2/lessons/03_functions-and-arguments.md

 What happens here is that we take the original vector `glengths` (containing three elements), and we are adding another item to either end.
 We can do this over and over again to build a vector or a dataset.

 Since R is used for statistical computing, many of the base functions involve mathematical operations.
-One example would be the function `sqrt()`.
+If interested, we have linked a [detailed guide](http://www.sthda.com/english/wiki/comparing-means-in-r) for performing basic statistical tests in R. One example of a base R mathematical function would be `sqrt()`.
 The input/argument must be a number, and the the output is the square root of that number.
 Let's try finding the square root of 81:

 ```r
 sqrt(81)